 Having your credit limit increased feels a little like getting a promotion or raise on your job.
-Ok, maybe it’s not that monumental, but it’s still a pretty big moment in your credit life, especially if you're new to credit or rebuilding a bad credit score.
-An increase in your credit limit feels like sort of a pat on the back letting you know you’ve been doing things right with your credit card.
+While not exactly as monumental, it’s still a big moment in your credit life, especially if you're new to credit or rebuilding a bad credit score.
+An increase in your credit limit feels like a thumbs up, letting you know you’ve been a responsible adult with your credit card spending.

 Automatic Credit Limit Increase

 Some credit card issuers will increase your credit limit automatically as you demonstrate you can handle credit responsibly.
 That means charging only a percentage of your total credit limit and making your payments on time each month.
 Many credit card issuers review accounts periodically and automatically raise the credit limit for cardholders who meet their criteria.

 Requesting an Increase From Your Card Issuer

 While some credit card issuers automatically increase your credit limit, others only do so upon request of the credit card holder.
 For starters, call the toll-free number (either posted on the back of your card or on your monthly bill) and listen to the prompts—there may be a prompt for requesting a credit limit increase.
 If not, choose the option to speak to a customer service representative and ask for an increased credit limit.
 You may also be able to request a credit limit increase online.

-When you request a credit limit increase, the card issuer may ask for some information to process your request.
-For example, they may ask for your monthly income, how much you’d like to have your limit increased, and the reason for the increase.
+When you request a credit limit increase, the card issuer will likely ask for some information to process your request.
+For example, they may ask for your monthly income, how much you would like to have your limit increased to, and the reason for the increase.